+- 3.124.
+We propose that LAPs (including for Māori-led processes) comprise seven key parts: - an area-specific all-hazard or hazard-neutral risk assessment - identification and assessment of options for adaptation, including planned relocation, using a dynamic adaptive pathways planning (DAPP) framework - a confirmed 'package' or 'pathways' of adaptation measures (relocation and/or other measures) - an assessment and identification of options for the relocation of people and/or communities (ie, where they will go), where relocation is considered necessary either in the short or long term, and plans for land relocated from - a list of actions required for implementation, including who is responsible for each, and associated timing - review and monitoring requirements - a pre-event recovery plan, to address recovery if an event or tolerance trigger occurs before adaptation is implemented.

 - 3.125.
-We propose that LAPs (including for Māori-led processes) comprise seven key parts: - an area-specific all-hazard or hazard-neutral risk assessment - identification and assessment of options for adaptation, including planned relocation, using a dynamic adaptive pathways planning (DAPP) framework - a confirmed 'package' or 'pathways' of adaptation measures (relocation and/or other measures) - an assessment and identification of options for the relocation of people and/or communities (ie, where they will go), where relocation is considered necessary either in the short or long term, and plans for land relocated from - a list of actions required for implementation, including who is responsible for each, and associated timing - review and monitoring requirements - a pre-event recovery plan, to address recovery if an event or tolerance trigger occurs before adaptation is implemented. - 3.126.
 We acknowledge that LAPs will be significant documents.
-Our intention is that these plans will have statutory weight in the adaptation system and other related systems (particularly the planning system), and that they will have the ability to require actions to be taken to achieve adaptation outcomes, including planned relocation.
+Our intention is that these plans will have statutory weight in the adaptation system and other related systems (particularly the planning system), and that they will have the ability to require actions to be taken to achieve adaptation outcomes, including planned relocation. - 3.126.
+Each of the key parts of a LAP is addressed below.